 The only way you can grow your business is by removing yourself from it.
 Your business should be able to make money without you.
 If your business heavily depends on you for its day-to-day activities, you shouldn’t even think about growing it or it’ll fall apart.

 The fatal assumption every entrepreneur makes when starting a business

-Most entrepreneurs make a fatal assumption that if they understand the technical side of business, they understand the business.
+Most entrepreneurs make a fatal assumption that if they understand the technical side of the business, they understand the business.
 This isn’t true.
 In fact, this assumption is the most common reason why 50% of business fail within their 4 years.

 The founding story is always the same: you, a technician, get tired of working for somebody and decide to start your own business.
 But after one year, you realize there's more to running a business than simply delivering technical work.
 While knowing technical details is your biggest assets early on, once you begin to grow it becomes your biggest liability.